 What are the limitations of genotyping, and how is WGS an improvement?

-APHA previously generated “home-range” maps of the major M. bovis genotypes in GB.
+Genotyping targeted specific regions of the bacterium’s DNA sequence, and looked for differences in the repeat patterns of these regions between isolates.
+This meant that genotyping allowed limited differentiation between M. bovis strains.
+The M. bovis bacterium has limited genetic diversity.
+There were only 22 major genotypes which accounted for 96% of all isolates.
+Each M. bovis genotype was associated to a particular geographical area (home-range) where it was commonly found.
+APHA used to generate “home-range” maps of the major M. bovis genotypes in GB.
 The most frequent genotype found in England in 2019 was 17:a, followed by 25:a and 11:a.
-These three genotypes accounted for 49% of all M. bovis isolates identified in 2019 and cover extensive areas in the south west and west of England, and Wales (see map on the left from the 2019 England bTB epidemiology report).
+These three genotypes accounted for 49% of all M. bovis isolates identified in 2019 and cover extensive areas in the south west and west of England, and Wales (see map to the left from the 2019 England bTB epidemiology report).

-Genotypes are helpful to distinguish local sources of TB infection from breakdowns caused by introductions of infected cattle moved over long ranges (‘purchased’ infection).
-If the M. bovis genotype isolated from a TB breakdown herd is not one found locally (i.e. it is out of home-range), then this indicates that TB infection was most likely introduced into the herd by cattle movements from outside of the home-range area.
-However it is more difficult to distinguish transmission routes between cattle herds that are infected with the same genotype of M. bovis and are located within the home range of that genotype.
+Genotypes were helpful to distinguish local sources of TB infection from breakdowns caused by introductions of infected cattle moved over long ranges (‘purchased’ infection).
+If the M. bovis genotype isolated from a TB breakdown herd was not one found locally (i.e. it is out of home-range), then this indicated that TB infection was most likely introduced into the herd by cattle movements from outside of the home-range area.
+However it was more difficult to distinguish transmission routes between cattle herds that are infected with the same genotype of M. bovis and were located within the home range of that genotype.

 The schematic diagram to the right illustrates this.
-A cluster of three TB breakdowns has occurred in a parish in the same year.
-Two breakdowns have M. bovis genotype 25:a (the local genotype), whereas one breakdown has genotype 9:d which is out of home-range.
-This means that the 9:d breakdown was most likely caused by long range movements of cattle into the herd from an area where 9:d genotype is commonly found.
-Due to the limited resolution of genotyping, it’s more difficult to be confident about the most likely source of infection for the two breakdowns with genotype 25:a.
-TB could have entered the herd via local cattle movements, contact with infected neighbouring cattle, or indirect/direct contact with infected badgers.
+A cluster of three TB breakdowns had occurred in a parish in the same year.
+Two breakdowns have M. bovis genotype 25:a (the local genotype), whereas one breakdown has genotype 9:d which was out of home-range.
+This meant that the 9:d breakdown was most likely caused by long range movements of cattle into the herd from an area where 9:d genotype was commonly found.
+Due to the limited resolution of genotyping, it was more difficult to be confident about the most likely source of infection for the two breakdowns with genotype 25:a.
+TB could had entered the herd via local cattle movements, contact with infected neighbouring cattle, or indirect/direct contact with infected badgers.

 WGS can provide greater and more accurate discrimination between strains of M. bovis than genotyping.
-This potentially allows APHA to distinguish local sources of infection and identify transmission pathways between cattle herds.
+This potentially allows APHA to distinguish local sources of infection and identify transmission pathways between cattle herds, even within a home-range.
 It can also identify whether recurrent TB breakdowns have been caused by residual infection in the herd from a previous breakdown, or from a new introduction.

 In the above scenario, WGS could be used to assess the genetic relatedness of M. bovis isolates from the cluster of TB breakdowns and provide more information about origin and transmission routes of infection between cattle herds.
 The schematic diagram to the left shows the benefits of WGS in this example.
-By applying WGS, the two 25:a breakdown herds and the 25:a badger can be subdivided into two different genetic sub-groups, Group I and Group II.
+By applying WGS, the two 25:a breakdown herds and the 25:a badger can be subdivided into two different genetic sub-groups (all the isolates with a 25:a genotype were clade B3-11), Group I and Group II.
 In this case, WGS can also determine the direction of transmission of TB infection.
 If Group II is descended genetically from Group I, this suggests that herd 2 became infected first and then infection spread to herd 1 and the badger.
+Genotyping would not have been able to differentiate between Group I and II.

 Q&A

 Yes.
-APHA implemented routine use of WGS for typing of M. bovis isolates on 19 April 2021.
-WGS has replaced genotyping which was the previous technique used.
+APHA implemented routine use of WGS for typing of M. bovis isolates in April 2021.
+WGS replaced genotyping which was the previous technique used.

 The main benefit of WGS is that it provides greater and more accurate differentiation between M. bovis isolates when compared to genotyping.
 This allows assessment of genetic relatedness between isolates and provides additional information on evolutionary relationships.
 In practice, APHA can use this information to better assess transmission pathways of M. bovis to understand how and where it has spread.